zincio/apidocs/source/includes/_errors.md

 Error Code | Meaning
 ---------- | -------
-account_locked | The retailer asked for additional information to verify your account. account_locked_verification_required | The retailer emailed you a code which you must supply to continue ordering. account_login_failed | We were unable to log in to the retailer with the username and password you provided. add_on_item | Add-on items cannot be ordered individually. additional_information_required | The retailer asked for additional account verification questions.
+account_locked | The retailer asked for additional information to verify your account. account_locked_verification_required | The retailer emailed you a code which you must supply to continue ordering.
+[More info](#amazon-email-verification) account_login_failed | We were unable to log in to the retailer with the username and password you provided. add_on_item | Add-on items cannot be ordered individually. additional_information_required | The retailer asked for additional account verification questions.
 If using the API, please add a field 'phone_number' in the billing address that matches your billing telephone number.